When you change your relationship with pain, your pain changes too

 Every feeling in our body is energy in some form moving through.
 If we leave it alone, that is what it will do.
 If we think it is something important or try to get rid of it or fix it, it will stay longer.
-It is all about seeing something fundamental about how we all work as human beings, and in that understanding, a natural shift has the space to happen.
+When we understand something fundamental about how all human beings work, a natural shift has the space to happen.

-I understand how it feels to be caught in a loop of pain, worry and stress.
-I also know what it feels like to see everything with new eyes, not fearing the emotions showing up and understanding physical pain in a different way.
-Life is not about not feeling certain feelings, but about feeling everything that wants to show up, without fear or resistance.
+I understand how it feels to be caught in a loop of pain and stress.
+I also know what it feels like to see life with fresh eyes, not fearing the emotions showing up and understanding physical pain in a different way.
+Life is not about not feeling certain feelings, but about feeling everything that wants to show up, without so much fear or resistance.
 When we resist what is, we get ourselves into trouble.